 Long travel days are perfect for catching up on your journaling as you move.
 There are few distractions on the ride, so as long as you don't suffer from motion sickness, you'll have plenty of time to jot down your thoughts.
 Amazon has a decent selection of travel-themed journals to choose from.

-If you're going to be traveling in the evening or taking an overnight bus, I recommend buying a small book light for reading on the bus after dark.
-This will help you to read while your passengers are sleeping, whether you're traveling with a book or an older version of the Kindle (that doesn't have a backlight).
+If you're going to be traveling in the evening or taking an overnight bus, buy a small book light for reading on the bus after dark.
+This will help you to read while other passengers are sleeping, whether you're traveling with a book or an older version of the Kindle (that doesn't have a backlight).

 This article has been edited and updated by Lauren Juliff.